6 Kitchen Gadgets that Make Healthy Eating Easy

 For busy households, the Juice Fountain Plus is simple to use, makes juice quickly and is very easy to clean up.
 That's a thumbs up in our book.

 Make your own yogurt for breakfast

 Yogurt is high in protein, calcium and nutrients, making it a great addition to the breakfast table.
 But you don't have to stock up at the store to have yogurt every day; the Euro Cuisine Automatic Yogurt Maker lets you easily make your own at home.

 Prepare your yogurt the day before, with the precise sweetness and flavor you want.
 Chill the single-serve containers overnight and in the morning, you'll have perfect, creamy yogurt.
 Priced under $50, this yogurt maker pays for itself in just a few months.

 Don't skip dessert with the Yonanas Elite

 Everyone loves ice cream, but most of us don't like the calories and fat that come with it.
 Enter the Yonanas Elite, which transforms frozen fruit into a soft-serve treat — and with a lot less time and effort than making homemade ice cream or sorbet.

 Just feed the Yonanas frozen bananas and other fruit, and it will quickly create a delectable frozen dessert.
 Not indulging your sweet tooth can be the hardest part about not derailing your diet, but Yonanas lets you stick to your healthy resolutions and eat dessert, too.

-You can get a Yonanas Deluxe for $49, which works well for just fruit.
-But we like the $119 model with its two times more powerful motor for the flexibility of adding in harder foods, like nuts and chocolate chips.
+You can get a Yonanas Deluxe for $37.49, which works well for just fruit.
+But we like the more expensive Elite model with its two times more powerful motor for the flexibility of adding in harder foods, like nuts and chocolate chips.
 It's not what we'd classify a budget buy, but it's hard to put a price tag on guilt-free dessert.

 If you can't give up soda, make your own